Infant Safe Haven Laws - Idaho

 Citation: Idaho Code §§ 39-8203; 39-8206

 The safe haven provider shall not inquire as to the identity of the custodial parent and, if the identity of a parent is known to the safe haven provider, the provider shall keep all information as to the parent's identity confidential.
-The custodial parent leaving the child shall not be required to provide any information to the safe haven provider but may voluntarily provide information including, but not limited to, medical history of the parent(s) or the child.
+The custodial parent leaving the child shall not be required to provide any information to the safe haven provider but may voluntarily provide information including, but not limited to, Indian Tribe membership or citizenship and medical history of the parent(s) or the child.

-A custodial parent may leave a child at a safe haven without being subjected to prosecution for abandonment, provided that the child was no more than 30 days old when he or she was left at the safe haven, as determined within a reasonable degree of medical certainty.
+A custodial parent may leave a child with a safe haven or with a safe haven through a newborn safety device in this State without being subjected to prosecution for abandonment, provided that the child was no more than 30 days old when he or she was left at the safe haven or at a safe haven through a newborn safety device, as determined within a reasonable degree of medical certainty.

 Citation: Idaho Code §§ 39-8204; 39-8205; 39-8206